Generating persistent-current superpositions in Bose-Einstein condensates using dynamic optical potentials: wave function engineering

 The protocol for populating the $|\textrm{OAM} \rangle$ target state is illustrated in Fig. \ref{fig:Ring_BarrierPI} for $m=3$.
 Similarly to the case of the excited state in the linear trap, here we consider the ring trap to which $m$ linear repulsive potentials have been added.
 Each repulsive potential intercepts the ring on two diametrically opposite points, creating $2m$ barriers around the ring at angles equispaced by $180^{\circ}/ m$.
 Starting with atoms in the ground state of this potential, we suddenly remove the barriers while at the same time applying a phase imprint of $\pi$ to alternate sectors.
 The resulting state, which we indicate as $|\textrm{ENG} \rangle$, reproduces closely the $\cos(m\phi)$ structure of $|\textrm{OAM} \rangle$ in Eq. \ref{eq:OAM_cos}.

 The comparison between $|\textrm{ENG} \rangle$ and $|\textrm{OAM} \rangle$ at the time of barrier removal and phase imprint can be formulated in terms of the fidelity $F$:

 Here $F=1$ means a perfect reconstruction of the target state.
 As in the previous example of the linear trap, the fidelity is determined by the parameters of the barriers.
-We anticipate that, even though we have considered a non-interacting condensate so far (which can be achieved experimentally with a Feshbach resonance), in the following we find good fidelities also in the case of a weakly interacting condensate.
+We anticipate that, even though we have considered a non-interacting condensate so far, in the following we find good fidelities also in the case of a weakly interacting condensate.

 Our protocol is an alternative to the method proposed in \cite{Dowling_VortexPhaseQubit} and implemented in \cite{Wuhan2024_Vortices}, in which the $|\textrm{OAM} \rangle$ state is created by a superposition of Laguerre-Gaussian beams transferring angular momentum to a condensate via a two-photon Raman transition.
 The LG superposition is created by superimposing two beams of opposite vorticity, and this overlap leads to an interference pattern in the optical field characterized by bright lobes along the azimuthal direction.
 As a consequence of this, the two-photon Rabi frequency is space dependent, which gives a theoretical limit to the transfer efficiency as shown in \cite{Wuhan2024_Vortices}.
 Specifically, there is an optimal two-photon pulse duration that gives a transfer efficiency of slightly less than $50\%$.
 The remaining population is left in the initial internal state, which is non-rotating.
 In comparison, our method of barrier and phase imprint ensures high efficiency, while maintaining high fidelity $F$ as shown in Section \ref{sec:Initial_fidelity}.